Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Generic superposition of states

 \subsection{Cat versus compass state}

 In this subsection, we examine two fundamental quantum states that exemplify the core concepts of our research.
-The first is a 2-component cat state (commonly known as a cat state)~\cite{glauber_coherent_1963,dodonov_even_1974,yurke_generating_1986}, and the second is a 4-component cat state, often called a compass state~\cite{zurek_sub-planck_2001}.
-Figure \ref{fig:fig1}(a) and \ref{fig:fig1}(b) provide schematic representations of these two states in phase space.
-As shown, setting $L=2$ in the generic superposition of Eq.~(\ref{eq:genric1}) leads to a $2$-component or macroscopic cat state, which serves as a quintessential examples in our study~\cite {buzek_superpositions_1992,gerry_two-mode_1997,sanders_connection_2014,ELNASCHIE2005673,SACKETT2003431}.
-A 2-component cat is denoted as
+The first is a two-component cat state (commonly known as a ``cat state")~\cite{glauber_coherent_1963,dodonov_even_1974,yurke_generating_1986}, and the second is a four-component cat state, often called a ``compass state"~\cite{zurek_sub-planck_2001}.
+Figures \ref{fig:fig1}(a) and \ref{fig:fig1}(b) provide schematic representations of these two states in phase space.
+As shown, setting $L=2$ in the generic superposition of Eq.~(\ref{eq:genric1}) leads to a two-component or macroscopic cat state, which serves as a quintessential examples in our study~\cite {buzek_superpositions_1992,gerry_two-mode_1997,sanders_connection_2014,ELNASCHIE2005673,SACKETT2003431}.
+A two-component cat state is denoted as

 where the phases with $\theta_1 = 0$ and $\theta_1 = \pi$ correspond to even and odd cat states~\cite{dodonov_even_1974}, respectively.
-For comparatively larger values of $\beta$, the superposition Eq.~(\ref{eq:cat2}) give rise to properties such as superposition and entanglement, which make them useful for quantum computing~\cite{goto_bifurcation-based_2016,cochrane_macroscopically_1999}, and communication~\cite{van_enk_entangled_2001,do_teleportation_2019,yin_coherent-state-based_2019}, to name a few.
-The Wigner function of $2$-component cat state presented in Eq.~(\ref{eq:cat2}) yields
+For comparatively larger values of $\beta$, the superposition Eq.~(\ref{eq:cat2}) gives rise to properties such as superposition and entanglement, which make these superpositions useful for quantum computing~\cite{goto_bifurcation-based_2016,cochrane_macroscopically_1999} and communication~\cite{van_enk_entangled_2001,do_teleportation_2019,yin_coherent-state-based_2019}, to name a few applications.
+The Wigner function of the two-component cat state presented in Eq.~(\ref{eq:cat2}) yields

 with $G\left( \Theta \right)= \mathrm{e}^{-2\left\lvert\alpha - \Theta\right\rvert^2}$ representing Gaussian distributions pinned at $\Theta$ in phase space.
 The Wigner function is represented in Fig.~\ref{fig:cat2} for $\theta_1=0$.
-Two Gaussian lobes, representing two component coherent states, are fixed at specific locations in phase space, with the central oscillatory pattern indicating quantum interference.
+Two Gaussian lobes, representing two-component coherent states, are fixed at specific locations in phase space, with the central oscillatory pattern indicating quantum interference.
 Our analysis concentrates on this interference pattern, which is of particular interest and is located around the phase-space origin.